ShantanuKodgirwar/bayalign/README.md

 ```

 > [!NOTE]
-> If dependencies were changed, make sure to run `uv lock`, followed by exporting it to `requirements.txt` as `uv export --format requirements-txt > requirements.txt` for pip users.
+> If dependencies were changed, make sure to run `uv lock`, followed by exporting these to `requirements.txt` as `uv export --no-emit-project --no-hashes -o requirements.txt` for pip users.

 ### Installation with pip (legacy workflow)